ch629/CalendarApp/Part 1/UML/Class Diagram/Class Diagram Notes.md

 - __Attendee - User:__ An attendee is a user who is attending an event.
 The attendee has all the attributes of a user but also contains the event ID for the event he/she is attending.

-- __User - EventRequest:__ The relationship between these classes is aggregation, as even if the user who send the request is deleted, the request can still exist as it links directly to the event.
-The multiplicity is one-to-many as a user can send many requests.
+- __User - EventRequest:__ The relationship between these classes is composition, as if the user of the creator of the event is deleted, then the event is also deleted.
+As a result of this, any event requests are also deleted.

 - __Event - EventRequests:__ The relationship between these classes is composition, as if the event a request points to is removed, any requests relating to it must also be removed.
 The multiplicity is one-to-many as an event can have many event requests.